jemusni07/retail-pipeline/README.md

 **By Jonathan Musni** | 💼 [LinkedIn](https://www.linkedin.com/in/musni-jonathan) | 🐙 [GitHub](https://github.com/jemusni07) | 📧 musni.jonathan7@gmail.com

+## Objective of the Project
+- Group customers into distinct segments based on their shared characteristics and behavior to enable targeted marketing campaigns, optimize resource allocation and improve customer retention.

+## Recency Frequency and Monetary(RFM) Metrics
 The data pipeline models every transactions made everyday into customer segments based on their Recency Frequency and Monetary(RFM) behavior:

  - **Recency**: How many days since the customer last bought from the website - this metric may indicate potential more engagement through promotions or discount.